hansen942/pl-project/README.md

 I have only tested this on ubuntu so you may run into trouble with the makefile and newlines if you try running this on a non-unix system.

 ## Example Code

+Note: As explained in the "How to Build" section, this version of the project is not functional yet, but this is what it should do.

 Lists are defined by the code